eliasvaa/eliasvaa.github.io/README.md

 <br>

 <p>
-My curiosity towards programming languages also extends to regular old speaking languages, too.
+My curiosity towards programming languages extends to regular old speaking languages, too.
 As a fluent speaker of both English and Finnish, I aim to participate in thought-provoking and enriching conversations using both languages.
 I am currently delving into Swedish, hoping to add it to my repertoire.
 Delving into its nuances helps me connect with a larger community as well as deepens my appreciation for complex languages themselves. </p>

 <br>